 It was Joanna’s second visit to Pleckgate and she said: “I enjoy coming here.
 I travel all around the country talking about the Holocaust and I think it’s an important thing to do.
 It acts as a memorial and also it’s important to make people aware it could have been prevented but for people’s indifference.
 We have to do better in the future.”

-“Opportunities like Joanna’s visit are just a small part in our mission to educate our students at Pleckgate so that they can take on board the lessons learnt today to help build a better world.”
+“Opportunities like Joanna’s visit are just a small part in our mission to educate our pupils at Pleckgate so that they can take on board the lessons learnt today to help build a better world.”

-Pleckgate Headteacher Mr Cocker said: “It has been a fantastic day with students engaging in activities and experiences that allow them to come together and understand the importance of history and experience different cultures and beliefs.”
+Pleckgate Headteacher Mr Cocker said: “It has been a fantastic day with pupils engaging in activities and experiences that allow them to come together and understand the importance of history and experience different cultures and beliefs.”